Here are some products and tools I use and recommend. Buying from these links earns us a small fee that supports the channel.

 That's quite a specalized tool to work on old telco 66 punch blocks.
 I added it here because I had such a hard time finding a good one.

 Another tool I could not live without, the automated wire stripper.
 A tip from Adam Savage.
 This is not the original (which is super expensive), but a very good imitation.
-An everyday work tool and life saver for me.
+An everyday work tool for me.

 Industrial quality temperature meter from Fluke.
 None of that flimsy and approximate Chinese rubbish.
 Gets stolen for kitchen use all the time.